acmesh-official/acme.sh/README.md

 License is GPLv3

-Please Star and Fock me.
+Please Star and Fork me.

 Issues and pullrequests are welcomed.